Devastating Afghanistan earthquake kills over 800 people and injures another 2,500

-Rescue workers are working desperately to reach remote mountainous regions of eastern Afghanistan after one of the country’s worst earthquakes killed more than 800 people and injured at least 2,500, Afghan officials said.
+Rescue workers are desperately trying to reach remote mountainous regions of eastern Afghanistan after one of the country’s worst earthquakes killed more than 800 people and injured at least 2,500, Afghan officials said.

 The death toll could rise further, the Taliban government has warned, as Afghans scramble to save loved ones from beneath the rubble and devastated villages are cut off by resulting landslides.

 The 6.0 magnitude earthquake struck the eastern province of Kunar, near the city of Jalalabad in neighbouring Nangarhar province, late on Sunday night.
-The quake was just five miles from the earth’s surface, likely making it more destructive.
+The quake was shallow, just five miles from the Earth’s surface, likely making it more destructive.

 The Taliban’s chief spokesman, Zabihullah Mujahid, said 812 people were killed and more than 2,500 injured by Monday evening.